About the Report

 How to Use This Report

-A little more than half of the graduating class of 2012 took the ACT® college readiness assessment during high school.
+More than half (54%) of the graduating class of 2013 took the ACT during high school.
 Whether you are searching for prospective students locally or in other parts of the country, a better understanding of the preferences and college choice behaviors of ACT-tested students can improve your marketing and recruitment strategies.
 The information presented in this report and in the accompanying online charts and maps can provide insights to inform discussions on your campus about the desired characteristics and locations of prospective students and your strategies for recruiting them.
-For those colleges that participate in EOS, the information provided in this report can help you to establish or refine your selection criteria to create more efficient student searches.
+For colleges that participate in ACT’s Educational Opportunity Service (EOS), the information provided in this report can help you to establish or refine your selection criteria to create more efficient student searches.
 Over time, this report can also serve as a guide to help you gauge the effectiveness of your search, marketing, and recruitment strategies.